Revisiting Friedmann-like cosmology with torsion: newest constraints from high-redshift observations: High-redshift observations of quasars and BAO

-The BAO matter clustering can be considered as a standard ruler for length scale in cosmology.
+Finally, the matter clustering of Baryon Acoustic Oscillation (BAO) can be considered as a standard ruler for length scale in cosmology.
 These signals can be used to measure the Hubble parameter $H(z)$ and angular diameter distance in the radial and tangential directions, respectively.
 The BAO data are derived from large-scale structural power spectra of astronomical observations.
 In the previous work \cite{2021MNRAS.505.2111L}, the authors indicated that the results show that the combined QSO data alone are not able to provide tight constraints on model parameters, which is mainly related to the large dispersion.
-In addition, they demonstrated that the use of Baryon Acoustic Oscillation (BAO) data is complementary to the QSO distance measurements.
-Thus, in order to get more stringent constraints on cosmological parameters, we also consider 11 recent BAO measurements covering the redshift range of $0.122\leq z\leq2.34$, which are summarized in Table 1 of \cite{2021MNRAS.505.2111L}.
+In addition, they demonstrated that the BAO data is complementary to the QSO distance measurements.
+Thus, in order to get more stringent constraints on cosmological parameters, we also consider 11 recent BAO measurements from BOSS DR12 at $z=0.38, 0.51, 0.61$, 6dFGs and SDSS MGS at $z=0.122$, DES Y1 results at $z=0.81$, and eBOSS DR14 at $z=1.52, 2.34$, which are summarized in Table 1 of \citet{2021MNRAS.505.2111L}.